18 Wheeler: American Pro Trucker: Reception

-Also in Japan, Game Machine listed the arcade version in their March 15, 2000 issue as the second most-successful dedicated arcade game of the month.
-AllGame wrote that the same arcade version "does have a fairly thorough scoring system that some will take to, but it lacks the gameplay that great arcade titles such as Crazy Taxi possess.
-That isn't to say it's a bad game: it's beautiful to behold and will give you short term thrills, but it isn't one that you'll find yourself coming back to again and again after you've thrown down a couple of dollars playing it.
+Also in Japan, Game Machine listed the arcade version as the second most successful dedicated arcade game of March 2000.
+Jon Thompson of AllGame gave the same arcade version three stars out of five and wrote that it "does have a fairly thorough scoring system that some will take to, but it lacks the gameplay that great arcade titles such as Crazy Taxi possess.
+That isn't to say it's a bad game: it's beautiful to behold and [it] will give you short term thrills, but it isn't one that you'll find yourself coming back to again and again after you've thrown down a couple of dollars playing it.
 In the end, it's a fun but short ride."
+He later gave the Dreamcast version two stars out of five, saying, "The game's graphics are crisp, although not as impressive as the arcade version.
+The music is fun, and the voices that come over the 'CB radio' are fairly entertaining.
+Still, the decent aural and visual package have little to do with the gameplay, and become dressing on a title with limited entertainment value.
+It is hard to even recommend this title for a rental -- those who wish to try it out are advised to find it at a local arcade instead."
+Scott Alan Marriott gave the GameCube version a similar score of two stars out of five, saying, "Without at least ten more routes in the main game, additional modes of play, bonus vehicles, or incentive to attain high scores other than for posterity, 18 Wheeler cannot be recommended for a purchase.
+The simple, straightforward nature of gameplay is over far too quickly and the appealing aspect of smashing into buildings and cars is largely neglected.
+In the end, this payload is too basic to keep players occupied for the long haul."